fabferri/az-pattern/route-server/hub-spokes-rs-nva-routingcontrol/README.md

    - **nva1** applies filtering in BGP advertisements inbound and outbound by route-map.
    - **nva1** advertises to the spokes the major network of all spoke vnets.
 In the present configuration the major network for the three spoke vnets is 10.0.4.0/22.
 - the on-premises major network 10.0.0.0/8 is advertised from the **nva1** to each Route Server in spoke vnet
-- When an on-premises major network 10.0.0.0/8 is advertised from on-premises to ExpressRoute Gateway, it will be automatically established a routing between the spoke vnets with data path in transit through the MSEE routers (hairpinning transit).
-This expected behaviour can be blocked by taken two actions:
+- To block the hairpinning transit through the MSEE routers two actions are required:
    - **nva1** advertises to the spoke Route Server the major network of all spoke vnets.
 In the present configuration the major network for the three spoke vnets is 10.0.4.0/22 with next-hop the IP address of **nva1**.
 Having the major network 10.0.4.0/22 in the spoke vnet, it will take the precedence over the on-premises network 10.0.0.0/8 becasue the network 10.0.4.0/22 is more specific than 10.0.0.0/8
    - **nva1** has an inbound ACL to deny all the traffic inter-spoke
 - **nva1** advertise the default route 0.0.0.0/0 with next-hop: IP FW, only to the Route Server in spoke vnets